Writing .info files (Drupal 7.x)

 dependencies[] = exampleapi (>7.x-1.5)

-The above module requires any minor version of Drupal 7 and any version of the module greater than 1.5.
+The above module requires a 7.x version compatible version of the module and a version greater than 1.5.

 package (Optional)

 If your module comes with other modules or is meant to be used exclusively with other modules, enter the name of the package here.
 If left blank, the module will be listed as 'Other'.
-In general, this field should only be used by large multi-module packages, or by modules meant to extend these packages, such as CCK, Views, E-Commerce, Organic Groups and the like.
+In general, this property should only be used by large multi-module packages, or by modules meant to extend these packages, such as Fields, Views, Commerce, Organic Groups, and the like.
 All other modules should leave this blank.
 As a guideline, four or more modules that depend on each other (or all on a single module) make a good candidate for a package.
 Fewer probably do not.
+An exception to this rule is the "Development" package, which should be used for any modules which are code development tool modules.

-If used, the package string is used to group modules together on the module administration display; the string should therefore be the heading you would like your modules to appear under, and it needs to be consistent (in spelling and capitalization) in all .info files in which it appears.
+If present, the package string groups modules together on the module administration page (admin/modules); the string should therefore be the heading you would like your modules to appear under, and it needs to be consistent (in spelling and capitalization) in all .info files in which it appears.
 It should not use punctuation and it should follow the Drupal capitalization standard as noted above.

 package = Views